 Interestingly, they can be strung up and made into personal adornment in the form of a necklace.
 I don’t think I would mind wearing one of those! 🙂

 Don’t want to miss any new recipes?
 Subscribe to Souper Diaries newsletter and have the latest recipes and updates delivered to your inbox!
-And keep in touch on Instagram, Pinterest, Twitter and Google+.
+Let’s connect on Facebook, Instagram, Pinterest, Twitter and Google+.
 See you soon and happy cooking!

 - 1 winter melon disc (about 600g) - peel skin and cut into chunks